Local land charges: personal search

 You can submit an EIR request for information relating to a specific property or address to FOI@derby.gov.uk with a relevant plan.
 EIR requests normally take up to 20 working days to be processed.

-Your patience and understanding during this unprecedented and difficult time is appreciated.
+Your patience and understanding during this time is appreciated.

 What is a personal search?